Alfred E. Smith Memorial Foundation Dinner

 The Alfred E. Smith Memorial Foundation Dinner, commonly known as the Al Smith Dinner, is an annual white tie dinner in New York City to raise funds for Catholic charities supporting children of various needs in the Archdiocese of New York.
 Held at New York City's Waldorf-Astoria Hotel on the third Thursday of October, it is hosted by the Archbishop of New York.
-It is organized by the Alfred E. Smith Memorial Foundation in honor of Al Smith, who grew up in poverty and later became the governor of New York four times and was the first Catholic nominated for president by a major party as the Democratic nominee in the 1928 election.
+It is organized by the Alfred E. Smith Memorial Foundation in honor of Al Smith, who grew up in poverty and was later elected governor of New York four times and was the first Catholic nominated for president by a major party as the Democratic nominee in the 1928 election.

 Cardinal Francis Spellman founded and hosted the first dinner in 1945 after Smith's death the previous year.
 By 1960, the Al Smith dinner had become a "ritual of American politics", in the words of Theodore H. White.
 It is generally the last event at which the two major party presidential candidates share a stage before the election.
 Apart from presidential candidates, keynote speakers have included Tony Blair, Tom Brokaw, Bob Hope, Henry Kissinger, Clare Boothe Luce, and many other prominent civic, business, and church leaders.